“Carol, you look amazing! What’s your secret?”

 13. Invest in anti-aging skincare.

-Annemarie has developed an incredible line of skincare that many of the Dressing Your Truth Experts and I personally use and love.
-It’s all-natural, organic and it’s simply wonderful.
+Maybe you’ve heard!
+I’ve developed the Dressing Your Truth Anti-aging Skincare line that many of the Dressing Your Truth Experts and I personally use and love.
+It’s gentle, effective, and it’s simply wonderful.

 14. Sleep on your back.

 Three years ago I started sleeping exclusively on my back.
 I did this to preserve my complexion rather than causing facial lines from sleeping with my face pressed on a pillow for 8 hours.